London show holds up magnifying glass to Sherlock Holmes

 “It’s an extraordinary moment in London’s history, with the growlers and the cobblestones and the gas lamps and the fogs.”

-The Victorian detective originally appeared in 56 short stories and four novellas, including the famous “Hound of the Baskervilles”.
+The Victorian detective originally appeared in 56 short stories and four novella, including the famous “Hound of the Baskervilles”.

 But Conan Doyle’s creation continues to inspire, from the BBC’s acclaimed update to a “kick-ass” Hollywood franchise to Horowitz’s more traditional take, meaning that audiences’ century-old hunt for the detective is far from over.